Attacks on Saudi oil facilities - what will it mean for consumers?

 Yes.
 The average price for a regular gallon of gasoline is currently $2.56, according to the American Automotive Association.
 That's far short of levels typically associated with reduced spending from consumers.
 In 2008, amid a global economic downturn, a surge in oil prices pushed the average gallon of gasoline to a record $4.11, according to AAA.

-(Reporting by Stephanie Kelly; editing by David Evans)
+(Reporting by Stephanie Kelly; Editing by David Evans and Alistair Bell)

 By Stephanie Kelly